 - Vertical SaaS Segment

 These SaaS product types are specific to a particular business segment.
-There are web services, targeting construction, HORECA, insurance, manufacturing, or other industries.
+There are web services, targeting construction, HORECA, insurance, manufacturing, and other industries.
 Veeva, for instance, is a tool for pharma companies enabling them to streamline their operations.
 Fleetmatics is a SaaS platform for logistics.

 Here at Visartech, we have delivered a range of SaaS solutions for the E-learning industry.
 It includes full-scale digital ecosystems like e-learning platforms for schools and interactive 3D models for colleges equipped with virtual classrooms and course authoring tools.
 Not to mention, gamification apps for younger kids such as a learn-to-read gamified app.